noarche/PhotoTool-GUI/README.md

 exiftool alternative | Batch Commands: Remove metadata from any type of photo, Resize by %, compress by %, Add keywords, comments, author, copyright.

-Create directory called \dphoto\ and put the pictures you want to work with here.
+Create directory called \_pics_\ and put the pictures you want to work with here.
 Run script

 Click Remove metadata button to remove metadata